Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 (compensating for time drift or different time zone) before releasing the packet to the application.
 Packets can be withheld by the SRT receiver for a configured receiver delay.
 Higher delay can accommodate a larger uniform packet drop rate or larger packet burst drop.
-Packets received after their “play time” are dropped if Too-Late Packet Drop feature is enabled, see Section xx for details. **(!!! link to Too Late Packet Drop section, ? packets are dropped only if the option eneabled).**
+Packets received after their “play time” are dropped if Too-Late Packet Drop feature is enabled, see Section xx for details. **(!!! link to Too Late Packet Drop section, ? packets are dropped only if the option enabled).**

 <!-- TODO: Insert link to SRT connection creation time plus what's bold -->
 The packet timestamp (in microseconds) is relative to the SRT connection creation time.